‘Stranger Things’ Plagiarism Case Heads To Trial

 — Yahoo Movies UK (@YahooMoviesUK) April 18, 2019

-A spokesperson of Netflix told The Hollywood Reporter they fully supported the Duffer brothers and did not believe the plagiarism case held any merit.
+A spokesperson for Netflix told The Hollywood Reporter that they fully support the Duffer brothers, and do not believe the plagiarism case holds any merit.

 The trial date for the case is slated for May 6.